pip-webui/pip-webui-tutorial/step3/Readme.md

 });
 ```

-Now configure what will be shown on appbar when application loads.
+Now configure what will be shown on the AppBar when the application loads.
-Also, run fake server for our data and create test dataset.
+Also, we will run a fake (mock) server to test our requests locally.

 ```javascript
 app.controller('appController', function($scope, pipAppBar, pipWebuiTest, pipTestDataService) {